 Core words are essential, it does not mean that we do not provide other important vocabulary.
 Core words should be within an AAC system alongside “fringe” words.

 Each individual fringe word is not used as often as a core word, so AAC systems are usually arranged with the core words on the first, or “home” page, and fringe words are located in other folders.

-What are the challenges to teaching core words?
+4 challenges to teaching core words

+So where do we start?
 The answer actually turns out to be simple - we teach core words by using them on the AAC system while we talk.

 Modeling core words